-Understanding Peer Review in Evaluation Process
+Understanding Peer Review in the Evaluation Process

 Peer review is a critical evaluation process employed by funding agencies and academic journals to assess the merit of research proposals and manuscripts.
-The term “peer” refers to experts in the same field as the applicant or author who evaluate the proposal or manuscript.
+The term “peer” refers to experts in the same field as the applicant or author who evaluates the proposal or manuscript.
 These peers, often scholars or researchers with extensive experience, assess the proposal’s originality, methodology, feasibility, and overall contribution to the field.

 Why is Peer Review Important?